pepijn/pepijn.github.io/about.md

 writing, I didn't return to university yet to finish the second part.

-Instead, I pilgrimaged to [Nubank](https://www.nubank.com.br) in São Paulo, Brazil to learn more about [Datomic](https://www.datomic.com) and Clojure applied at scale.
+Instead, I pilgrimaged to [Nubank](https://www.nubank.com.br) in São Paulo, Brazil to learn more about [append-only databases](https://www.datomic.com) and [dynamic functional programming](https://clojure.org/) applied at scale.
 What was initially a 6 month internship escalated into full time employment in data infra/warehousing related squads.
 I came to love what we're doing as a company, the country, people, and quilo lunches amongst other things.